We look at the people, the products and the performance that make us who we are

 “I have seen massive growth within the company during my time at Midland Lead,” remarks Dave, who started his career with us working from a single office building back in 1983.
 ‘We now work on a 12-acre site and where we used to only supply to the construction industry, we now provide lead across all different sectors, from healthcare to heritage, and also export lead internationally.”

 Dave says the company’s strong infrastructure and the variation of his role have all been key to his extended stay at Midland Lead.
 Over the last six months, he has also been heavily involved in our successful initiative to support construction colleges across the country.
 “I get a huge amount of satisfaction from speaking to the young people entering our industry.
 With colleges facing cuts all the time it’s good to know we’re doing our bit to help and I hope, by doing so, we are building great relationships between the next generation of workers and manufacturers.”

-We also have a number of staff across departments who have worked at Midland Lead for over 20 years each: Phil Venning (operator kettles and DM), John Haywood (operator Yard and Warehouse), Paul Farmer (regional sales manager) and Andy Summer (operations co-ordinator).
+We also have a number of staff across departments who have worked at Midland Lead for over 20 years each: John Haywood (operator Yard and Warehouse), Paul Farmer (regional sales manager) and Phil Venning (operator kettles and DM) (from left to right).
 Without these people – and all of our staff – we wouldn’t be able to move forward with the outstanding reputation we have built up over the years.